Azure/cli/README.md

   2. There is some restriction on how cross action file read/write is done.
 GITHUB_WORKSPACE directory in host is mapped to working directory inside container.
 So, if the action wants to create a file, which will be read by subsequent actions, it should do so within current working directory tree.

 > [!WARNING]
-> By default, Azure CLI commands’ output is printed to the stdout stream.
-Without redirecting the stdout stream, contents in it will be stored in the build logs of the action.
-You may configure Azure CLI to not print any output by setting the environment variable `AZURE_CORE_OUTPUT` to `none`.
-If you need the output of a specific command, you can add argument `--output json` to restore its output.
-For more information about the configuration settings and output format of Azure CLI, see [CLI configuration values and environment variables](https://learn.microsoft.com/cli/azure/azure-cli-configuration#cli-configuration-values-and-environment-variables).
+> By default, the output of Azure CLI commands print to the stdout stream and are stored in the build logs of the action.
+Configure Azure CLI to _not_ show output in the console screen or print in the log by setting the environment variable `AZURE_CORE_OUTPUT` to `none`.
+If you need the output of a specific command, override the default setting using the argument `--output` with your format of choice.
+For more information on output options with the Azure CLI, see [Format output](https://learn.microsoft.com/cli/azure/format-output-azure-cli).

 ## Sample workflow